Tether Cars

 1946 DOOLING F

-You are looking at a 1946 DOOLING F TETHER CAR; in GREAT ORIGINAL CONDITION.
+You are looking at a 1946 DOOLING F TETHER CAR; in outstanding restored condition.
 The car is 16" long and features a two piece magnesium body, two piece knee action front axle, a rear gearbox containing bevel gears, original flywheel, connector and "dog bone" driveshaft.
-The body and pan are finished in the original hammer tone paint finish which was used on the early production cars.
-The grille is original as are the wheels and tires.
+The body and pan are finished in brilliant red, with hand painted graphics depicting the Johnny Pawl Racing Equipment Company #18.
+Johnny Pawl was based in Crown Point Indiana and manufactured the Kurtis Kraft midget chassis and sold and serviced Offenhauser engines, as well as numerous other racing components and tires.
 This F car is powered by a McCoy .60 black case ignition engine; the driveline turns through smoothly; the engine has excellent compression.
-The spark plug, needle valve, and tether cable brackets are in place.
-The car is missing a fuel tank and the electric components; most often these pieces were used by the racer on his next car.
-This is a beautiful original Dooling F in hammer tone finish; it displays beautifully.
+The spark plug, needle valve, and tether cable brackets are in place, as are the two fuel tank system, shut off switch, coil, condenser, and wiring.
+This is a beautifully restored original Dooling F with a wonderful shelf presence.

 1939 DOOLING MERCURY DELUXE

 The second car produced by the Dooling Brothers was the Mercury Deluxe, commonly known as the rear drive.
-This exceptional example features the four wheel coil spring suspension and cast aluminum body, nose, and frame with formed aluminum pan and hood.
-The nose features a custom grill; the leather covered seat back is in place.
-The wheels and tires are original GARDNERS, the tires are hard.
+This exceptional example features the four wheel coil spring suspension and cast aluminum body, nose, and frame with formed aluminum pan and hood which were added after the car was retired from the track.
+The original leather covered seat is in place, as are a steering wheel and dash.
+The rear wheels and tires are original Gardners, the fronts are Dooling; the tires are hard with some flat spotting.
 The ignition Super Cyclone engine drives the rear wheels through bevel gears; the engine has good compression, the driveline turns through smoothly, the fuel tank, coil, condenser, wiring and shut off switch are in the car.
 This ORIGINAL un-restored "Rear Drive" has outstanding 85 year old patina.
 The car is simply outstanding !

 www.VintageRacer.net : Vintage Automobile Collections, by John P. Avery